sirixdb/sirix/README.md

 <p>Currently, as we focused on various improvements in performance and features of the core storage system, the visualizations are a bit dated (and not working), but in the future we aim to bring them into the web (for instance using d3) instead of providing a standalone desktop GUI.</p>

 The following sections shows some short snippets of our core API.
 On top of that we built a brackit(.org) binding, which enables XQuery support as well as another DOM-like API with DBNode-instances (in-memory) nodes (for instance <code>public DBNode getLastChild()</code>, <code>public DBNode getFirstChild()</code>, <code>public Stream<DBNode> getChildren()</code>...).
 You can also mix the APIs.

+## RESTful API

-## Simple Examples
+## XDM/DOM-API
-Think of the XDM-node low level API of a persistent DOM interface for Sirix, whereas the transaction is based on a cursor:
+Think of the XDM-node low level API as a persistent (in the sense of storing it to disk/a flash drive) DOM interface for Sirix, whereas the transaction is based on a cursor:

 ```java
 // Path to the database.